Bloom’s Taxonomy is a classification framework for the skills required to achieve a set of educational objectives.

 Remembering:

-- Learning Objective: Recall the key events of the American Civil War.
+- Learning objective: Recall the key events of the American Civil War.

 - Activity: Create a timeline of important events during the American Civil War.